-Welcome to Holy Cross College community works in partnership towards the Catholic education of young people from Pre-kindergarten to Year 12.
+The Holy Cross College community works in partnership towards the Catholic education of young people from Pre-kindergarten to Year 12.
 The Catholic ethos is at the core of our College and is encapsulated in our Vision – A Community of Transformation in the Spirit of the Risen Christ, through our Patron Saint – Saint Oscar Romero.

 At Holy Cross, we strive to be a learning community in which every student is engaged, challenged and progressing.
 The LIFE curriculum provides students a strong foundation with a focus on Learning, Inter-relationships, Faith and Enrichment activities.
 Students learn in contemporary learning spaces with state-of-the-art facilities and magnificent outdoor spaces.
 We provide our young people with diverse opportunities through a rich extra-curricular programme.